theAgingApprentice/DougLessonPlan/README.md

 2. A [servo motor](https://www.amazon.ca/Miuzei-Geared-Helicopter-Arduino-Project/dp/B0BWJ4RKGV/ref=sr_1_3_sspa?crid=2UIMV3196NQB5&dib=eyJ2IjoiMSJ9.JbnywnHviXX_tZOO55IEriZcGtSkhHlYcL1RRF3qYN7PWeU7TgaaRFjFKCLcz_jpo3Vt5vJpChc9pLv7VlzMIDmTOAbLINqShuC2NnRKd92BcQZfdAMlf5jAI7ktFT7oXQp0xo3TD2JQbe5s_HXxLbmiLI_S8XWkHUgLjHW-AOvBLoXmaYXNSFk1SP8ZuUYVhxebiDO0hrSspYVqSBnNS6Eu5I-qi5usAVOrRnJeHIMgb-DJb-OhQW7NRJXolJ-L4jqQrTHephzo-5MPH0us-cXpoNWMBHIA92Ly4a9ab2s.VsiPqcu3ZMRkXlkHeRyx7WXuOMa7uB5-KkTbYGY3bjQ&dib_tag=se&keywords=servo+motor&qid=1739423741&sprefix=servo+motor%2Caps%2C132&sr=8-3-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1)

 ## Lesson 5: Putting it all together
-This wil lbe yur chnace to take what you have learned and see if you can  make a  program that spins a motor forward and backward based on input from a Joystick.
+This will be your chance to take what you have learned and see if you can make a program that spins a motor forward and backward based on input from a Joystick.

 ## Lesson 6: Bluetooth
 Teacher has to get this figured out first!